Edmonton councillor to use $44K in taxpayers' money for MBA degree | CBC News

 "To me it seems like that's going to benefit him more than it is to benefit people here," Thomas Deak said Thursday.

-"They [funds] need to be spent in a way that it's going to benefit the most people in our ward," Deak said.
+"They [the funds] need to be spent in a way that it's going to benefit the most people in our ward," Deak said.

 The current council has served about 16 months of its four-year term.